Kitura/Kitura/.github/CONTRIBUTING.md

 Please ensure you follow [the Kitura coding standards](https://github.com/IBM-Swift/Kitura/blob/master/Documentation/CodeConventions.md).
 This keeps the source code tidy, and allows [Swift Lint]((https://github.com/realm/SwiftLint)) to work with the project.

+**If you are new:** We have created the label ["good starting issue"](https://github.com/IBM-Swift/Kitura/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to help new members of the community get involved with Kitura quickly and effectively.
+These issues include documentation changes, test cases, minor bug fixes, logging, renaming and refactoring.

 To get started, you will need to open a Terminal and:

 1. Fork this repo and clone it onto your machine.